logicuniverse/manifesto/README.md

 While the three axes provide the absolute mathematical space, their intersection yields foundational archetypes.

-The Z-axis is omitted from this type-classification because it represents a universal capability: every Logic Unit, regardless of its specific behaviors, inherently possesses the power to inject dependencies and host logic closures.
+The Z-axis is omitted from this type classification because it represents a universal capability: every Logic Unit, regardless of its specific behaviors, inherently possesses the power to inject dependencies and host logic closures.

 The execution plane formed by the X and Y axes maps the operational reality into four standard quadrants, strictly defined by two binary conditions: